-There are several forms of vitamin D. For egg-laying and calcium processing vitamin D3 is the most important.
-It plays a vital role in the growth of chicks and the egg laying of hens.
+There are several forms of vitamin D. Vitamin D3 is the most important for egg-laying and calcium processing.
+It plays a vital role in the growth of chicks and the egg-laying of hens.

 Chickens get vitamin D3 in two ways: